BogSergienko/YomiYomi/SECURITY.md

 | < 0.0.4 | ❌                 |

 ## Reporting a Vulnerability
-If you discover a security vulnerability, please report it to [your-email@example.com].
+If you discover a security vulnerability, please report it to [bogsergienko@gmail.comm].
 Include:
 - A detailed description of the issue.
 - Steps to reproduce.
 - Potential impact.